 WikiLeaks, NATO & the Crisis in Ukraine

-Is the Russian occupation of the Crimea a case of aggressive expansionism by Moscow or a scheme by the North Atlantic Treaty Organization (NATO) to roll right up to Russia’s western border?
+Is the Russian occupation of Crimea a case of aggressive expansionism by Moscow or a scheme by NATO to roll right up to Russia’s western border?
 WikiLeaks has revealed a secret cable describing a meeting between French and American diplomats that suggests the latter, a plan that has been in the works since at least 2009.

 Titled “A/S Gordon’s meeting with policymakers in Paris,” the cable summarizes a Sept.
 16, 2009 get-together between Philip Gordon, then assistant U.S. Secretary of State for European and Eurasian Affairs, and French diplomats Jean-David Levitte, Damien Loras, and Francois Richier.
 Gordon is currently a special assistant to President Obama on the Middle East.